lmschulte/iRNA-seq/README.md

 Citiation:

-Please cite ----to be added----
+Please cite ----paper to be added----